-There are five working groups that contribute to SPHD, together with an Executive Group.
-The working groups include the Diagnostic Standards Working Group (DSWG), the Network Implementation Working Group (NIWG), the Reference Collections Working Group (RCWG), the Surge Capacity Working Group (SCWG), and the Surveillance Diagnostics Working Group (SDWG).
+There are four working groups that contribute to SPHD, together with an Executive Group.
+The working groups include the Diagnostic Protocols Working Group (DPWG), the Network Implementation Working Group (NIWG), the Reference Collections Implementation Plan Working Group (RCIPWG) and the Surge Capacity Working Group (SCWG).

 The Executive Group is the governing body of SPHD and includes the Chair, Deputy Chair, the Executive Officer and may draw on specific expertise within the subcommittee as required.
 It is responsible for ensuring the effective operation of the subcommittee and its working groups.

 The DPWG is responsible for the review and update of the SPHD Reference Standards for the development of diagnostic protocols.
 It oversees the development of National Diagnostic Protocols (NDP), monitor advances in technology and ensure reference standards remain current allowing new methodologies to be incorporated.